 The most important way to prevent toxins in your foodservice is ensuring all plant-based or seafood products are purchased from approved suppliers, and adequately controlling time and temperature when handling raw fish.

 If not correctly utilized, everyday chemicals like cleaners, sanitizers, and polishers can contaminate food and cause illness.
 Ensure that chemicals are approved for use in a foodservice operation and purchased from approved suppliers.
-Store away from prep areas, food storage areas and service areas, and separate from food and food-contact surfaces with proper spacing and partitions.
-Never store chemicals above food or food-contact surfaces, and always use only for their intended use, following the manufacturer’s directions.
+Store away from prep areas, food storage areas, and service areas, and separate from food and food-contact surfaces with proper spacing and partitions.
+Never store chemicals above food or food-contact surfaces, and always use them only for their intended use, following the manufacturer’s directions.
 Also, be sure to handle food only with equipment and utensils approved for foodservice.
 All chemicals should be clearly labeled.

 Physical contamination occurs when physical objects find their way into foods.
 These could include dirt, hair, bandages, metal shavings, glass, jewelry, etc. Natural objects, such as fish bones, are also considered physical contaminants.
 These could cause mild to fatal injuries such as cuts, dental damage, and choking.
-To help prevent, carefully inspect all food you receive, and take steps to make sure food handlers are aware of their surroundings.
+To help prevent this, carefully inspect all food you receive, and take steps to make sure food handlers are aware of their surroundings.
 Jewelry should be removed and hair nets donned before handling food.

 The flow of food refers to the path food takes throughout the operation, from the initial purchasing to receiving, storing, preparation, cooking, holding, cooling, reheating, and serving.
 To effectively prevent cross-contamination, proactive measures must be taken throughout each step of this path.
 There are programs and resources available to assist operators in establishing the level of vigilance required to prevent cross-contamination and protect guests, staff, and your business.
 See our article on developing a HACCP plan to learn more about these available resources.